bdstpierre/Password-Generator/README.md

 random password.

 ## To Do
-- [ ] Create prompts for password criteria selection
+- [x] Create prompts for password criteria selection
-- [ ] Use prompt responses to build password criteria
+- [x] Use prompt responses to build password criteria
-- [ ] Criteria:
+- [x] Criteria:
     - [x] Password length (8-128)
-    - [ ] Include lowercase letters
+    - [x] Include lowercase letters
-    - [ ] Include uppercase letters
+    - [x] Include uppercase letters
-    - [ ] Include numbers
+    - [x] Include numbers
-    - [ ] Include special characters
+    - [x] Include special characters
-- [ ] Validate responses
+- [x] Validate responses
-- [ ] Verify tht at least one character type has been selected
+- [x] Verify tht at least one character type has been selected
 - [ ] Generate password based on the criteria
-- [ ] Display the password i an alert or on the page
+- [ ] Display the password in an alert or on the page

 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.